Jesse Singal

-Jesse Singal is an American journalist.
+Jesse Singal (born 1983) is an American journalist.
 He has written for publications including New York magazine, The New York Times and The Atlantic.
-Singal also publishes a newsletter on Substack and hosts a podcast, Blocked and Reported, with journalist Katie Herzog.
+Singal also publishes a newsletter and hosts the podcast Blocked and Reported with journalist Katie Herzog.

 Much of Singal's writing deals with the social sciences, and he previously edited New York magazine's behavioral-science vertical, "Science of Us".
 In 2021, he published a book, The Quick Fix, about the failings of popular psychology.
 Singal's writing on transgender issues has attracted controversy, particularly in his 2018 cover story for The Atlantic, "When Children Say They're Trans".

-Singal's political orientation has often been described as liberal but "heterodox", though he has expressed an aversion to the latter term as a descriptor of his work.
+Singal's political orientation has been described as liberal but "heterodox", though he has expressed an aversion to the latter term as a descriptor of his work.